gideon-jacob/pec-mentee-management-system/agent-docs/SRS_REPORT.md

 - A centralized dashboard for each user role providing a quick overview of relevant information (e.g., list of mentees for a mentor, departmental stats for an HOD).
 - User-friendly forms for data entry with clear labels, placeholders, and real-time validation to minimize errors.
-- Interactive tables for displaying lists of students and academic data, with robust sorting, filtering, and search capabilities.
+- Interactive and responsive tables for displaying lists of students and academic data, with robust sorting, filtering, and search capabilities.
 - A dedicated and comprehensive profile page for each student, presenting all information in a well-organized and easily digestible manner, separated by general and semester-specific data.
+- **4.1.1 Responsive Table Behavior (Card-Based Transformation)**
+    - To ensure optimal usability on all devices, particularly mobile, all data tables within the application will adopt a responsive transformation.
+    - **On Large Screens (Desktops/Tablets):** Tables will render in their standard columnar format.
+    - **On Small Screens (Mobile):** Each row of the table will transform into a `Card` component.
+Inside each card, the data from the columns will be displayed vertically, with clear `Labels` for each data point (e.g., "Register Number:", "Program:").
+Action buttons or menus (like "View Profile" or "Edit") will be given prominence, often rendered as a full-width button at the bottom of the card for easy tapping.
+This approach avoids horizontal scrolling and presents information in a digestible, mobile-friendly format.

 ### 4.2 Hardware Interfaces